The perfect mobile messaging system: pheromone signals

-Pheromone-based messaging is the oldest and most evolved form of biological signalling.
-It uses chemicals to effect communications between animals and insects through smell and taste.
-There is an excellent opportunity for today's virtual teams and mobile groups to re-organise the way they use their internet, email, messaging and presence-aware technologies to gain huge benefits from it.
+Pheromone-based messaging is the oldest and most evolved form of biological signalling using chemicals to communicate through smell and taste.
+Today’s virtual teams and mobile groups can use it to improve the way they use email, messaging and presence-aware technologies.

 Introduction to Pheromone Signalling